How to Start a T-Shirt Business That Makes Money

 - Shopify is a standalone eCommerce platform.
-It is described as one of the most user-friendly to new users, due to how quickly and seamlessly you can create your store and have your own website up and running.
+It’s described as one of the most user-friendly to new users due to how quickly and seamlessly you can start a Shopify t-shirt business and have your website up and running.

 - eBay is one of the most widely recognized eCommerce marketplaces.
 Many people joke, “if you can’t find it on eBay, it doesn’t exist.”
 Although this may sound discouraging, this also means that your target audience might actually be more successful at finding your products on eBay.

 - PrestaShop is an open-source eCommerce service.
 It offers excellent possibilities for website customization and even supports plans for direct help with managing your store.
 PrestaShop is free to use but requires hosting.

 - BigCommerce is an eCommerce website builder that includes online store creation, search engine optimization, hosting, marketing, and security.

 - WIX is an all-in-one website builder that offers an easy-to-use visual editor, shopping and payment optimization, and business and finance management tools.

 - WooCommerce is another open-source eCommerce platform built on WordPress, the world’s most popular content management system.
 It is one of the most cost-effective options after you master the medium.

 - Walmart, the second largest retailer in the US, gives access to millions of shoppers in the global market.
 Printify is the first platform to connect Walmart with a print-on-demand service.

 - Squarespace is one of the most popular website builders on the market.
 It has a huge focus on aesthetics and design and is very suitable for small business owners targeting the fashion industry.